Teaching Entrepreneurship SummitMay 2026

 Introduce the difference between business plans and business experiments.

-This is a great slide when you’re introducing:
+This is a great slide when you’re introducing business plans:

 • The Business Model Canvas.
 You can tell students, “Like boxing, entrepreneurship isn’t about how well you plan; it’s about how well you respond when your plan doesn’t work.
 That’s why in this class you’ll learn how to use the Business Model Canvas to identify the weaknesses of your business model early so you can learn how to test and strengthen it from day one.”